 First, we describe the insights gained from our participants' responses.
-The data shows that a large proportion (over two thirds of our participants) were either enthusiastic about mobile devices or would find them a possible or potential means of learning.
-In addition, it was revealed that although some of the participants opposed to the idea of learning with mobile devices, they had frequently learnt/studied in different non-fixed locations, usually using paper-based materials; this we also consider a factor related to m-learning.
-We decided that as part of our framework, it would be appropriate to not only store learning objects in our repository, which would be recommended to students for learning on the mobile device based on their learning situation, but also to provide a recommendation mechanism for those students who may not be using a mobile device but would rather would like to learn/study with paper-based materials and/or on desktop/laptop computers in different fixed or non-fixed environments.
+The data shows that a large proportion (over two thirds of our participants) were either enthusiastic or would find mobile devices a possible or potential means of learning.
+In addition, it was revealed that although some of the participants opposed to the idea of learning with mobile devices, they had frequently learnt/ studied in different non-fixed locations, usually using paper-based materials; this we also consider as m-learning.
+We decided that as part of our framework, it would be appropriate to not only store learning objects for the learning of JavaTM programming in our repository, which would be recommended to students for learning on the mobile device based on their learning situation, but also to provide a recommendation mechanism for those students who may not be using a mobile device but would rather would like to learn/study with paper-based materials and/or on desktop/ laptop computers in different fixed or non-fixed environments.

-We believe that our framework has the potential to improve students' learning/studying processes by suggesting materials to them which are appropriate for different learning situations.
+We believe that our framework has potential in improving students' learning/studying processes by suggesting materials to them which are appropriate for different learning situations.
+Reasons are explained in section 2.
 In essence, one branch of the framework is a recommendation mechanism which suggests appropriate materials to learners for their learning situation, not on a mobile device.
 However, the mobile device would be used as a learner schedule and a means of retrieving the learner's situation so that appropriate materials can be suggested to them.
-Note that, however, the range of the different learning materials which a student is required to perform will need to be input by the user.
-The scope of our framework is, hence, expanded to include any student, and not limited to only students learning Java.
-Learning objects of other topics/subjects may also be incorporated into the suggestion mechanism, as part of our future work.
+Note that however, the range of the different learning materials which a student is required to perform will need to be inputted in by the user.
+The scope of our framework is, hence, expanded to include any student, and not limited to only JavaTM-learning students.
+Note that learning objects of other topics/subjects may also be incorporated into the suggestion mechanism, as part of our future work.

-It was revealed that some students may not always like the selection of materials for them based on their learning situation because they would like to be the one who chooses and have control over their learning activities.
+It was revealed that some students may not always like the selection of materials for them based on their learning situation because they would like to be the one who chooses and have their own control over their learning activities.
 However, the majority of students can benefit from recommendations of learning objects and/or learning materials appropriate for their learning situation, given that they are indeed appropriate for the individual learners.
-Note that often students themselves may select materials for them based on a) how much available time they have at the particular point in time, b) how urgent the task is, and/or c) the sequential order that some tasks need to be performed in.
-Generally speaking, the higher the motivation and concentration level a student has, the higher the possibility and capability of them performing a) more difficult tasks in terms of cognition, such as doing Mathematical equations, and b) tasks which require a high level of reflection such as data analysis, essay/report-writing; and vice versa.
+Note that often students themselves may select materials for them based on (a) how much available time they have at the particular point in time, (b) how urgent the task is, and/or (c) in the sequential order that some tasks need to be performed in.
+Generally speaking, the higher the motivation and concentration level a student has, the higher the possibility and capability of them performing (a) more difficult tasks in terms of cognition, such as doing Maths equations, and (b) tasks which require a high level of reflection such as data analysis, essay/ report-writing; and vice versa.